SciML/Catalyst.jl/docs/src/introduction_to_catalyst/introduction_to_catalyst.md

     `Symbol`-based mappings, `u₀map` and `pmap`. `Symbol`-based mappings can always be converted to `symbolic` mappings using [`symmap_to_varmap`](@ref), see the [Basic Syntax](@ref basic_examples) section for more details.

+!!! note
+    Above we have used `repressilator = complete(repressilator)` and `odesys = complete(odesys)` to mark these systems as *complete*.
+This must be done before any system is given as input to a `convert` call or some problem type.
+Models created through the @reaction_network` DSL (which is introduced elsewhere, and primarily used throughout these documentation) are created as complete.
+Hence `complete` does not need to be called on these models.
+An expanded description on *completeness* can be found [here](@ref completeness_note).

 At this point we are all set to solve the ODEs.
 We can now use any ODE solver from within the